London theatre: the best musicals and plays to book now

 Sister Act, Dominion Theatre ★★★

 In a nutshell: “Beverley Knight is a class act...
 The musical’s shrewd creative stroke is to shift the action to the 1970s, so that it is pounding with soul and disco music.”
-Read the full review here
+Read the full review

 Booking: Mar 15-Aug 31, 2024